dwenking/wingfuzz-detected-bugs/README.md

 *The root case of the bug.* When executing the test case, the statement `TRUNCATE TABLE t1` operated the truncation operation, which freed the resource of the temporary table.
 However, it forgot to set the flag representing the finished truncation.
 When committing or rollbacking the transaction, the temporary table was attempt to truncate again, which causing the already-freed resource being accessed again, leading to use-after-free.

-### Case Study: A null pointer dereference in MonetDB with CREATE MERGE TABLE.
+### Case Study 4: A null pointer dereference in MonetDB with CREATE MERGE TABLE.

 The merge table is a unique feature of MonetDB.
 It can merge the tables with the same column definitions into a single table.
 However, when recursively merging three tables and then inserting data, the MonetDB crashes due to a null pointer dereference.